CubeAPM

 Uptrace Pricing at Scale

-Uptrace’s official pricing lists Traces & Logs at $0.07 per GB and Metrics at $0.0009 per active time series per hour, with data retention of around 15 days on the base plan.
-For a mid-sized Flask environment ingesting 10 TB (10,000 GB) of data monthly, trace and log costs would be 10,000 × $0.07 = $700 per month, plus a small additional charge for metrics depending on the number of active time series.
+Uptrace’s official pricing lists Traces & Logs at $0.08 per GB and Metrics at $0.01 per active time series per hour, with data retention of around 15 days on the base plan.
+For a mid-sized Flask environment, the cost will come down to $5,600/month*.

 Tech Fit